 RAN2 thanks RAN1 for their reply LS on the inter-UE coordination mechanism in R2-2206915/ R1-2205400.

-RAN2 would like to inform RAN1 that in RAN2 #119e meeting, it was agreed by RAN2 to keep the following three parameters in TS 38.331 to use them in sensing and candidate resource selections in PHY and use the fixed value “1” for IUC MAC CE and IUC REQ MAC CE in MAC LCP:
+RAN2 would like to inform RAN1 that in RAN2 #119e meeting, it was agreed by RAN2 to keep the following three parameters in TS 38.331.
+Those three priority values are to be used in sensing and candidate resource selections in PHY layer.
+On the other hand, the fixed priority value “1” is to be used for IUC INFORMATION MAC CE and IUC REQ MAC CE in MAC LCP:

 sl-PriorityCoordInfoExplicit-r17